djalmaaraujo/geo-lead-ip/README.md

 ./admin setup   # Create new database
 ```

+> **Note**: The setup command handles everything automatically:
+>
+> - Creates a sample API key with default rate limits
+> - Downloads and extracts the latest GeoIP database
+> - Sets up the SQLite database
-> **Note**: The setup command automatically creates a sample API key with default rate limits.
-You can use this key immediately to test the API, or create additional keys using the commands below.
+>   You can use the generated API key immediately to test the API, or create additional keys using the commands below.

-3. Place your MaxMind database file as `location_sample.mmdb` in project root

 ## API Key Management